fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 <strong>Who Gets the Mask?:</strong><em>Valius Nummus wants it, as do the Stone-Seekers and the Seal of Prolyus, and perhaps a secret cult dedicated to protecting or using the mask.
 Some of these factions may be covert allies.</em>

-<o:p></o:p>

 <strong>Important Note</strong>:

 No plan survives contact with the PCs.
 If the scenes don't unfold in that particular order, that's perfectly normal.
 The PCs will manage to skip a scene through ingenuity, or make a scene irrelevant, or create a new scene by following some tangent they came up with.
 Go with it!
 You can always bring them back on track, or modify a previous scene on the fly to create the new scene.

 In fact, it makes your life easier to plan on scenes that can be shuffled, combined, or removed so you can adjust them to fit the rhythm at which your game is unfolding.

-<o:p></o:p>

-<a name="Adventure_Aspects"><strong>Adventure Aspects</strong></a>
+## Adventure Aspects

 Now you can come up with your adventure aspects.
 Write two for each scene: one for the location/setting, and one for the obstacle the PCs will face.
 You can write more, but include at least these two.
 If the PCs will face no obstacle, then there is no tension.
 The scene will be boring and you need to delete it from your list.
 Even searching an abandoned war camp for information is an obstacle,<em>Hidden Clues</em>.

-<em>Kim thinks about who stole Valius Nummus' manuscript and how hard it should be to track them.
+> <em>Kim thinks about who stole Valius Nummus' manuscript and how hard it should be to track them.
 She wants to bring in some physical confrontation early on and also point to the waterfront so Isaac, whose character Ulf is not directly tied to the Mask of Kuldarus, will not be left out.</em>

 <strong>Recovering the Manuscript:</strong><em>Discovering the identity of the thieves and getting the manuscript back.
 Since the thieves used violence, there is probably going to be a physical confrontation.</em>